 The kindest construction I can put on what Tessa did yesterday is solidarity.
 Scott is bashed for rudeness on his past birthdays (but only on the blog, which is a joke, right).
 Rather than "show him how it's done" on her twitter, thus showing him up, Tessa is also rude.
 She deliberately joins him in the Coliseum and cues up

-So, in the most charitable possible hypothesis, Tessa did what she did yesterday because of criticism of Scott on one blog, and the rest of the fans who are "innocent" - all the fans everywhere else who fall over themselves being nice - can just suck it up - she has a point to make and a cross to climb, and a middle finger to throw up.
+So, in the most charitable possible hypothesis, Tessa did what she did yesterday because of criticism of Scott on one blog, The rest of the fans who are "innocent" - all the fans everywhere else who fall over themselves being nice - can just suck it up.
+She has a point to make and a cross to climb, and a middle finger to throw up.

 Make no mistake, Tessa knew she was going to do this from the day she joined twitter. #bekind

 Under most circumstances, it might be egocentric to wonder if what Tessa and Scott do is in any way driven by what the blog says.
 Why would they direct their behavior towards one blog instead of keeping in mind the legion of fans NOT on the blog, who are incredibly nice to them.